Information

 The Tribunal

-Before you can be evicted, your case has to be heard by the Tribunal.
+Before you can be evicted, your case must be heard by the Tribunal.

 When your notice period runs out, your landlord will go to the Tribunal and ask for eviction proceedings to start.

-You will then be sent a letter from the Tribunal telling you when your case will be heard and asking you to go to the Tribunal to give your side of the story.
+You’ll then get a letter from the Tribunal telling you when your case will be heard.
+The letter will tell you when you can go to the Tribunal to give your side of the story.

 Back to top